hamzasaleemi/notes/Typescript/README.md

 }

 const point = { x: 12, y: 26 };
-logPoint(point); // it will work as Typescript will consider point as Point Type as they are same
+logPoint(point); // it will work as TypeScript will consider point as Point Type as they are same

 class VirtualPoint {
   x: number;